Skip to main content

 Portland's sushi scene runs a wide range from fast-casual conveyor-belt operations to serious omakase counters charging well north of $150 per head.
 Sushi Ichiban's address in the NW Broadway corridor places it within walking distance of the Pearl District's dining density, which means it's competing for the same weeknight dinner dollar as some well-resourced alternatives.
 For a special occasion, that location works in its favor: the neighborhood has enough energy on a Friday or Saturday evening to make a dinner feel like an event without requiring much planning around it.

 The optimal time to visit any sushi restaurant in Portland is midweek, specifically Tuesday through Thursday.
-Weekend demand in the Pearl District and surrounding areas is high, and even mid-tier sushi spots fill their better tables by 7 PM on a Friday.
+Weekend demand in the Pearl District and surrounding areas is high, even mid-tier sushi spots fill their better tables by 7 PM on a Friday.
 If this is a date or a celebratory dinner, a Thursday reservation at 6:30 PM tends to give you the most attentive service and the least noise pressure — the room settles into a comfortable pace that a Saturday rush rarely allows.

 On the question of value per round: without confirmed pricing on record, it's not possible to give you a direct per-head figure.
-What the Pearl District market tells you is that a mid-range sushi dinner for two , with sake or beer , typically runs $60 to $120 depending on how far into the menu you go.
+What the Pearl District market tells you is that a mid-range sushi dinner for two, with sake or beer, typically runs $60 to $120 depending on how far into the menu you go.
 If Sushi Ichiban is priced at the lower end of that range, it represents reasonable value for the neighborhood.
 If it's pushing toward the higher end without the credentials to match, there are stronger choices within a short distance.
 Confirm current pricing before booking, especially if you're planning a group meal where per-round costs compound quickly.

 How It Compares